Eszter Balint

 Eszter Balint (born 7 July 1966) is a Hungarian-American singer, songwriter, violinist, and actress.
 She made her film debut in Jim Jarmusch's Stranger Than Paradise (1984).
-She went on to received a Independent Spirit Award for Best Female Lead nomination for Bail Jumper (1990).
+She went on to receive a nomination for the Independent Spirit Award for Best Female Lead for Bail Jumper (1990).
 She also acted in American Stories: Food, Family and Philosophy (1989), Shadows and Fog (1991), Trees Lounge (1996), Downtown 81 (2000), and The Dead Don't Die (2019).
 She had a recurring role as Amia in the fourth season of Louis C.K.'s FX series Louie in 2014.

 Early life

 Eszter Balint was born in Budapest, Hungary, to Marianne Kollar and Stephan Balint.
 She was living with the avant-garde Squat Theatre troupe in New York City, founded by her father, when she first met Jean-Michel Basquiat.
 They became involved while he was filming Downtown 81.
 In 1983, Balint was brought into the studio by Basquiat to play violin on the influential hip-hop record "Beat Bop" by Rammellzee and K-Rob.